+Welcome to the wisdom of the Native Americans!
 The Cherokee Indians believe that the Creator has given them medicinal herbs for natural healing.
-Their medicine is solely found in nature.
-These 10 medicinal plants have a long history of common use with the Cherokees to promote different forms of healing.
+As such, their medicine is found solely in nature.
+In fact, these 10 medicinal plants have a long history of common use with Native Americans.
+But the Cherokee people in particular–as discussed below–used these plants to promote different forms of healing.

-Blackberry is a long-known remedy to the Cherokee Indians for calming an upset stomach, among other things.
+Yum!
+Blackberries are nutritious and delicious!
+This plump berry cluster has been long-known by the Cherokee Indians to calm an upset stomach, among other things.
 Blackberry tea can be used to reduce swelling in the joints, while chewing on blackberry leaves can soothe sore gums.
+And the root offers benefits, too.
 Blackberry root mixed with honey or maple syrup makes an all-natural cough syrup.
-Blackberries are full of antioxidants that promote heart health and boost the immune system.
+Also, blackberries are full of antioxidants that promote heart health and boost the immune system.

 The roots of this plant have been used used by Cherokee Indians to improve kidney function and reduce inflammation.
 Researchers still believe today that this herb is a great natural treatment for high blood pressure.
 To make a tea, simply steep the leaves and flowers in boiling water for about five minutes, then drink.

-This plant has been used as a preventative medicine, rather than a healing plant.
+Have you ever seen cattail?
+It is hard to miss rising out of ponds and streams, and lining the shallow edges of lakes.
+This fuzzy plant has been used as a preventative medicine, rather than a healing plant.
 The cattail was eaten because it is easily digestible, and the Cherokees believed it would help to prevent illness or assist in recovery.
+The soft seeds also made a nice pillow!

 The roots of this herb are high in starch and minerals, while the leaves provide vitamins and supplemental minerals.
 The Cherokees have used greenbriar as a blood purifier and a mild diuretic to treat urinary infections.
-An ointment can be made from the leaves and bark to be applied to minor sores and burns, and the berries can be eaten raw or made into jam.
+But the entire plant is useful.
+The leaves and bark, when made into an ointment, helps with minor sores and burns.
+Native Americans also ate the berries raw or made them into jam.

 6. Wild Ginger

+Of all the medicinal plants here, ginger is probably no surprise.
 A tea made from the root of wild ginger is meant to stimulate better digestion.
-Ginger is known to help with intestinal gas and an upset stomach.
+Ginger helps with intestinal gas and an upset stomach.
+Ask any expecting mother, and she’ll tell you.
 Native Americans also used crushed, steeped stems of wild ginger as a form of relief from earaches.

 Yarrow has historically been used to treat external wounds on the skin.
-Fresh, crushed leaves can be applied to open wounds to stop excess bleeding and prevent infections.
+Fresh, crushed leaves, when applied to open wounds, may stop excess bleeding and prevent infections.
 The leaves can also be used to make a tea in order to promote proper digestion and help with kidney or gallbladder issues.
+Yarrow essential oil extracted from the herb boasts several added benefits.

 8. Wild Rose